Riverton

 Your resume template gets you to a strong starting point.
 The final jump in quality happens when you tighten the message, remove filler, and make the page feel built for one role.

-The fastest way to make a template feel stronger is to replace responsibilities with specific results, scope, or change created.
+The fastest way to improve a resume is to replace responsibilities with specific results, scope, or changes you made.

-Your summary, latest role, and strongest skills should align with the target job before the recruiter reaches the fold.
+Your summary, latest role, and strongest skills should match the target job.

-Older tools, vague soft skills, and generic profile lines make even a premium layout feel less credible.
+Older tools, vague soft skills, and generic profile lines make the page less convincing.

 Consistent dates, spacing, bullet shape, and heading weight do more for polish than adding decorative elements.

 Review names, links, dates, punctuation, and role titles before you export.
-Small mistakes collapse trust quickly.
+Small mistakes hurt credibility quickly.

 Resume Template FAQs